nicolaskawer/Store/README.md

 npm run server: Starts the server with nodemon for automatic restarts. npm run lint: Runs ESLint for code quality checks.
 Environment Variables
-Make sure to create a .env file in the server directory with the following variables:

-plaintext
-Copy code
-MONGO_URI=<your_mongodb_connection_string>
-PORT=5008
-Learn More
-You can learn more about the technologies used in this project:

-React Documentation
-Express Documentation
-MongoDB Documentation